 - Substantive editing – complex editing that involves making major structural and organizational changes, some rewriting, and fixing inconsistencies and readability problems

-Some clients ask for a combination of two or more types of editing, and often editors who take on a copyediting or substantive editing project will naturally fix spelling errors and other less involved issues they come across.
+Some clients ask for a combination of two or more types of editing or buy essay, and often editors who take on a copyediting or substantive editing project will naturally fix spelling errors and other less involved issues they come across.
 Other clients go beyond requesting traditional editing work and seek help with things like researching, indexing, formatting, design, and even writing.
 When advertising a freelance editing business, freelance editors must clearly specify what services they offer, including comprehensive details of those services, and whether they’re willing to consider tasks that fall outside the scope of traditional editing.

 How Freelance Editors Charge for Their Work